Deafness in Italy: Employment

-The government requires companies of 15-35 employees to hire at least one individual with a disability.
-In return, employers are able to receive tax subsides, wage contributions, and reimbursement for workplace adaptations.
-44% of persons with disabilities from 15 to 64 were employed in contrast to 55.1% of total population employed in the same age.
+The government requires companies with 15–35 employees to hire at least one individual with a disability.
+In return, employers are able to receive tax subsidies, wage contributions, and reimbursement for workplace adaptations.
+44% of persons with disabilities from 15 to 64 were employed, in contrast to 55.1% of the total population employed at the same age.

-Bar Senza Nome: Only deaf owned and deaf employee worked bar in Italy.
+Bar Senza Nome: Only deaf-owned and deaf-employee-worked bar in Italy.
 It was started in 2012 by two deaf guys, Sara and Alfonso.
 They obtain beer through a deaf brewer and offer LIS lessons in the store.

-OneSense by Valla: Deaf owned restaurant that opened in 2018.
-Restaurant is also run by deaf staff and hearing cooks.
-The owner Valeria Olivotti wanted to create a restaurant where there are no barriers between deaf customers and workers.
+OneSense by Valla: Deaf-owned restaurant that opened in 2018.
+The restaurant is also run by deaf staff and hearing cooks.
+The owner, Valeria Olivotti, wanted to create a restaurant where there are no barriers between deaf customers and workers.
 She wanted to show people that a restaurant with both deaf and hearing staff could work together in unity.